 The modern scientific explanation is that needling the acupuncture points stimulates the nervous system to release chemicals in the muscles, spinal cord, and brain.
 These chemicals will either change the experience of pain, or they will trigger the release of other chemicals and hormones which influence the body's own internal regulating system.

 The improved energy and biochemical balance produced by acupuncture results in stimulating the body's natural healing abilities, and in promoting physical and emotional well-being.

-Medical acupuncture is a system which can influence three areas of health care:
+Acupuncture is a system which can influence three areas of health care:

 • promotion of health and well-being,

 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Acupuncture can be effective as the only treatment used, or as the support or adjunct to other medical treatment forms in many medical and surgical disorders.